Why Indices Count the Total Number of Black Hole Microstates (at large N): Index and BPS partition function

 The localizing $\mathcal{Q}$-exact action is the physical action at zero coupling.
 The spectrum of eigenvalues that determines the localizing action one-loop determinant is that of the free theory.
 Using equation~\eqref{eq:EqChangeBCEigenvalue}, we recover the eigenvalues in the presence of minimal refinement $\varphi$ from the ones obtained in the unrefined case studied in~\cite{Cabo-Bizet:2018ehj}, i.e., from those computed under the implicit assumption

 For the moment we drop $k$ from the equations ($k=0$).
 This dependence can be, and it will be, recovered eventually by shifting either $\omega_{1}$ or $\omega_2\,$ at fixed $\varphi\,$.
-The partition function $Z_{BPS}$ (not the index) computed at the choice of branch $k=0$ will always be denoted with the supraindex $(k=0)$.
+The interval path integral $Z_{\text{BPS}}$ (not the index) computed at the choice of branch $k=0$ will always be denoted with the supraindex $(k=0)$.